cisco/elsy/docs/templates.md

 This template enables the `lc mvn` subcommand, you can run any mvn command in your repo by running `lc mvn -- <mvncmd>`.
 This template also adds a data container called `lc_shared_mvndata`.
-This data container holds the `~/.m2` cache for the host, meaning that all lc mvn and lc lein repos running on a single host will share the same `~/.m2` cache.
+This data container holds the `~/.m2` cache for the host, meaning that all elsy mvn and elsy lein repos running on a single host will share the same `~/.m2` cache.

 To override the mvn image that comes pre-baked into the template, you must